 What Are the Hidden Ivies and Why You Should Consider Applying

-Here, we’ll explain what the Hidden Ivies are along with some other almost-Ivies and why you should consider applying to these schools
+Here, we’ll explain what the Hidden Ivies are along with some other almost-Ivies and why you should consider applying to these schools as well.

 What are the Hidden Ivies?